ItzzCode/IMBL-Spec/IMBL.md

 }
 ```

 First, we include the stdio namespace from std, which allows us to call `printLine()` directly.
 Then we define the Program namespace, which isn't nessesary, but can prevent name collisions.
 Then we define a `Main` function that is the programs entry point, and which returns null.
 Functions that return null don't need an explicit `return` expresion.
 Note how there are curly braces; these define the scope of the namspace and Main function.
 Finally we call `printLine` with the string arguement of `"Hello, World!"`.

-Note that this langauge requires a `;` at the ends of expressions and function calls.
+***Note that this langauge requires a `;` at the ends of expressions and function calls.
+The line will not end until you end it with a `;`.***

 ### Variables